Leaves, fruit, seeds, seed oil.

 The potential of the seeds of the bitter melon as contraceptives was investigated in China in the 1980s.
 Investigations and certain researches have suggested that the action of the plants may cause some harm to the liver of the person using them.
 Studies have also confirmed that the fruit of the bitter melon when consumed can lead to a significant lowering of the sugar levels in the blood and urine of a person.

 The bitter melon can also be prepared as a dish to be eaten as food by individuals with a taste or tolerance for bitter flavors, the small melons can be eaten directly at mealtimes or if preferred, fresh juices of the melon of up to 50 ml of juice can be drunk every day as a part of the diet.
 Herbal tinctures made from the bitter melon are also an excellent option for those who do not like the bitter taste, a dose of about five ml can be taken two to three times every day as a normal part of the diet.

+Extreme abdominal pains and diarrhea can be brought about by drinking extremely high doses in the person taking it.
+Bitter melon herbal remedies must also be avoided by all small children and anyone suffering from hypoglycemia as this herb can theoretically trigger or greatly worsen the low blood sugar if it already affects the person.
 At the same time, confirmed diabetics who are already using hypoglycemic medications-including chlorpropamide, glyburide, or phenformin or even doses of insulin must take bitter melon only under competent and professional medical supervision.
 The chances of the herbal remedy interfering with the potencies of the hypoglycemic medications, leading to further worsening of the hypoglycemia exists and this must be avoided at all costs.